kiwicom/structlog-sentry/README.md

 ## Contributing

-Create a merge request and assign it to @paveldedik for review.
+Create a merge request and tag @kiwicom/platform  for review.